FreeRADIUS/pam_radius/README.md

 When building under clang and some later versions of GCC with `--enable-developer`, you can add the following flags:

-- `--enable-address-sanitizer`, enables address sansitizer (detects use after free issues, and out of bounds accesses).
+- `--enable-address-sanitizer`, enables address sanitizer (detects use after free issues, and out of bounds accesses).
 - `--enable-leak-sanitizer`, enables leak sanitizer (detects memory leaks).

 ## Packages